redMaPPer I: Algorithm and SDSS DR8 Catalog: Calibration of the Red Sequence

 Having selected our seed galaxies and calibrated a rough initial color--redshift relation, we now proceed to find likely cluster members around each of our seed galaxies.
 For this first iteration we rely on single-color based membership.
 Specifically, in R12 we demonstrated that for moderately rich ($\lambda \gtrsim 20$) clusters, one can reliably estimate the red sequence directly from the data as follows.
 First, we select all galaxies within a color window around the seed galaxy.
 Next, we fit for the amplitude and tilt of the red-sequence of that galaxy cluster directly from the galaxy data.
 However, in extending this algorithm to high redshift, we found that large photometric errors can introduce an unacceptable amount of noise in the initial color-box selection of galaxies.
 Therefore, rather than drawing a color box around the color of the \emph{central galaxy} for the initial fit, we draw the color box around the \emph{model color} $\medcol$ calibrated in the previous section.
 In detail, we:

 \begin{enumerate} \item{Take a red galaxy of known spectroscopic redshift (the ``seed'').} \item{Select all galaxies within $500\,\kpc$ of the spectroscopic galaxy, as well as $2\sigma$ of the model color determined in Section~\ref{sec:seltrain}.} For the model color, we use $g-r$ at $z\leq 0.35$ and $r-i$ at $z\geq 0.35$.
-The width $\sigma$ of the color box is set to $0.05$ and $0.03$ respectively, which we expect to be the approximate red sequence width (e.g., R12). \item{Fit the red sequence (slope and intercept) of these galaxies.} \item{Measure the single-color $\lcol$ using the method of R12 and a fixed aperture of $500\,\kpc$.} \item{For all overdensities with $\lcol > 10$, take the galaxies with $\pmem > 0.3$ and assign them the spectroscopic redshift of the initial seed galaxy.} \end{enumerate}
+The width $\sigma$ of the color box is set to $0.05$ and $0.03$ respectively, which we expect to be the approximate red sequence width (e.g., R12). \item{Fit the red sequence (slope and intercept) of these galaxies.} \item{Measure the single-color $\lcol$ using the method of R12 and a fixed aperture of $500\,\kpc$.} \item{For all overdensities with $\lcol > 10$, take the galaxies with non-zero $\pmem$ and assign them the spectroscopic redshift of the initial seed galaxy.
+In practice, we limit our analysis to those galaxies with $\pmem>0.7$.} \end{enumerate}

 At this point, we have leveraged the spectroscopic seed galaxies to generate a set of red galaxies as faint as $0.2L_*$ over the redshift range of interest.
 Although not all of these galaxies are true cluster members, we have an estimate $\pmem$ of the probability that each such galaxy is indeed a red sequence cluster member, as in Eqn.~\ref{eqn:pmem}.
 Consequently, we can model the contamination of non-red-sequence galaxies in our sample, as shown below.